Warren & Migliaccio, L.L.P.

 How do I respond to a Troy Capital LLC lawsuit in Texas?

-File a written Answer with the court within 14-20 days of being served to avoid a default judgment.
-Your Answer should:
+You must file a written Answer with the court within 14–20 days of being served to avoid a default judgment.

-2. Demand debt validation to require proof of ownership/amount
+Demand debt validation to require proof of ownership and amount

 Can Troy Capital LLC garnish my wages or bank account?

-Texas prohibits wage garnishment for most consumer debts, but Troy Capital can:
+Texas prohibits wage garnishment for most consumer debts.
+However, Troy Capital can still pursue collection through:

 What evidence does Troy Capital need to win the lawsuit?

-✅ Chain of title showing legal debt ownership
+✅ Chain of title showing legal ownership of the debt

 ✅ Detailed payment history and interest calculations